-5. Section 7.11.3(a) of the Periodic Report - Engagements for the Supply of Natural Gas from the Leviathan Project
+8. Section 7.11.3(a) of the Periodic Report - Engagements for the Supply of Natural Gas from the Leviathan Project

-- a.
-For details regarding the entry of the Leviathan partners into an agreement with Eshkol Power Energies Ltd. for supply of natural gas to the production units at Eshkol's Ashdod site, see the Partnership's immediate report of 23 May 2024 (Ref.
-2024-01-050965), the information appearing in which is incorporated herein by reference. - b.
-During Q1/2024 until the report approval date, the Partnership signed several additional agreements for the sale of natural gas, with various customers in the Israeli market, from the Leviathan project, on a spot basis and in immaterial amounts.
+In May 2024, the Partnership engaged with Eshkol Power Energies Ltd. in an agreement for the supply of natural gas for the production units at the Eshkol site in Ashdod, as specified in the Partnership's immediate report dated 23 May 2024 (Ref.
+2024-01-050965), according to which the supply of natural gas began in June 2024.

+In Q2/2024 and until the report approval date, the Partnership signed several additional agreements for the sale of natural gas from the Leviathan project with various customers in the Israeli market, on a spot basis and in immaterial amounts.

-6. Section 7.12.2 of the Periodic Report - Export
+9. Section 7.12.2 of the Periodic Report - Export